microsoft/tslint-microsoft-contrib/README.md

         <code>no-function-constructor-with-string-args</code>
       </td>
       <td>
+        Deprecated - This rule is in the TSLint product as <code>function-constructor</code>.
         Do not use the version of the Function constructor that accepts a string argument to define the body of the function.
       </td>
       <td>0.0.1</td>